 In the Australian Government’s Excellence in Research for Australia (ERA) 2018 assessment, Curtin was ranked well above world standard in geology and geochemistry, above world standard in oceanography and in physical geology and environmental geoscience, and at world standard in geomatic engineering and geophysics.

 School discipline areas

-Basins, Oceans and Geoscience
+Basins, Oceans and Biogeosciences

-We use seismic, molecular and isotopic data (from biomarkers and paleogenomics) to understand the evolution of sedimentary basins and the resources that they contain; acoustic tools to listen to the diversity of natural and human activity that occurs in oceans and to map habitats, biomass and the seafloor; optical tools and satellite remote sensing to study oceans and land environments; and sophisticated analytical techniques to understand the interaction between all forms of life, from evolution to extinction, within the geosphere, hydrosphere, and atmosphere.
+We use seismic, molecular and isotopic data to study sedimentary basins and their resources; acoustic tools to listen to activity in the oceans and to map habitats, biomass and the seafloor; optical tools and satellite remote sensing to study ocean and land environments; and sophisticated analytical techniques to study the evolution of life forms and their biochemical interactions.

 We are the largest planetary research group in the southern hemisphere, participating in space missions and analysing meteorites and materials from the Moon and Mars to study our solar system and the geological and impact history of its planets and moons.
 We build tracking systems for fireballs and satellites, and have commenced a small satellite development program.

 We are home to the Space Science and Technology Centre.